zionsg/getmail/README.md

   the application configuration locally during development.
 The file `config/zenith.local.php` will not be committed to the repository.
 - Run `composer install`.
+    + If new sub-namespaces are added in code, e.g. via `src/NewSubNamespace` folder, update `autoload` and `autoload-dev` keys in `composer.json` accordingly first.
 - To run the application locally:
     + For consistency with production environment, the application should be run using Docker during local development (which settles all dependencies)